AlexsLemonade/training-modules/scRNA-seq/00-scRNA-seq_introduction.md

 #### Pros:
 - Can run potentially millions of cells at once.
-- Much less computationally demaning.
+- Much less computationally demanding.
 - Won't take up all your computer's storage.
 - Much cheaper.